reeazr/codeigniter-breadcrumb/README.md

     $data['breadcrumbs'] = $this->mybreadcrumb->render();
     $this->load->view('examplepage',$data);

 Breadcrumbs helps us trace our way back, starting from the current page and ideally up to the homepage.
-It is commnsense that the last link is the current page, and it should not be clickable.
-This will handled automatically, where the last link will be non-clickable.
+It is commonsense that the last link is the current page, and it should not be clickable.
+This will be handled automatically, where the last link will be non-clickable.